Mythridemo/Supermarket_Demo/README.md

 1. AWS Account: Make sure you have an AWS account, and you have AWS CLI configured with the necessary credentials.
 2. Docker: Ensure that Docker is installed on your local machine to build and push the Docker image.
 3. Steps:
-4. 1.
-Containerize the Java Application:
+	1. Containerize the Java Application:
-5. Ensure your Java application is containerized using Docker.
+	2.Ensure your Java application is containerized using Docker.
 Create a Dockerfile in the project root with the necessary instructions.
 Here's a basic example:
 # Use a minimal base image
 FROM adoptopenjdk/openjdk17:alpine-jre